A Study of the Experimental Combination of Olaparib and Ramucirumab For Metastatic Gastric or Gastroesophageal Junction Cancer

-Metastatic Esophageal Carcinoma Metastatic Gastric Carcinoma Metastatic Gastroesophageal Junction Adenocarcinoma Progressive Disease Recurrent Esophageal Carcinoma Recurrent Gastric Carcinoma Recurrent Gastroesophageal Junction Adenocarcinoma Stage III Esophageal Cancer AJCC v7 Stage III Gastric Cancer AJCC v7 Stage IIIA Esophageal Cancer AJCC v7 Stage IIIA Gastric Cancer AJCC v7 Stage IIIB Esophageal Cancer AJCC v7 Stage IIIB Gastric Cancer AJCC v7 Stage IIIC Esophageal Cancer AJCC v7 Stage IIIC Gastric Cancer AJCC v7 Stage IV Esophageal Cancer AJCC v7 Stage IV Gastric Cancer AJCC v7 Unresectable Esophageal Carcinoma Unresectable Gastric Carcinoma Unresectable Gastroesophageal Junction Adenocarcinoma Carcinoma Adenocarcinoma Stomach Neoplasms Esophageal Neoplasms Disease Progression Antineoplastic Agents, Immunological Olaparib Ramucirumab Antibodies Immunoglobulins Antibodies, Monoclonal
+Metastatic Esophageal Carcinoma Metastatic Gastric Carcinoma Metastatic Gastroesophageal Junction Adenocarcinoma Recurrent Esophageal Carcinoma Recurrent Gastric Carcinoma Recurrent Gastroesophageal Junction Adenocarcinoma Stage III Esophageal Cancer AJCC v7 Stage III Gastric Cancer AJCC v7 Stage IIIA Esophageal Cancer AJCC v7 Stage IIIA Gastric Cancer AJCC v7 Stage IIIB Esophageal Cancer AJCC v7 Stage IIIB Gastric Cancer AJCC v7 Stage IIIC Esophageal Cancer AJCC v7 Stage IIIC Gastric Cancer AJCC v7 Stage IV Esophageal Cancer AJCC v7 Stage IV Gastric Cancer AJCC v7 Unresectable Esophageal Carcinoma Unresectable Gastric Carcinoma Unresectable Gastroesophageal Junction Adenocarcinoma Carcinoma Adenocarcinoma Stomach Neoplasms Esophageal Neoplasms Antineoplastic Agents, Immunological Olaparib Ramucirumab Antibodies Immunoglobulins Antibodies, Monoclonal

 You can join if…

 Open to people ages 18 years and up